 Despite the variety of challenges, recent research also highlights opportunities to reduce eating disorder risk in the LGBTQIA+ community.
 One study concluded that a sense of connectedness to the gay community related to fewer eating disorders, suggesting that feeling connected to the gay community may have a protective effect against eating disorders.
 Other studies, however, have said connectedness to the gay community has both a buffering effect and can contribute to the development or maintenance of an eating disorder if the social community holds negative body images or unrealistic expectations.

-It’s important that physicians, dietitians and therapists are aware that LGBTQIA+ individuals are at greater risk for developing eating disorders so they can conduct a thorough assessment about each patient’s relationship with food and their bodies.
+It’s important that physicians, dietitians, and therapists are aware that LGBTQIA+ individuals are at greater risk for developing eating disorders so they can conduct a thorough assessment of each patient’s relationship with food and their bodies.
 Early detection and intervention are key to treatment and recovery.

 People with marginalized identities are at an increased risk for the development of mental health issues, including eating disorders, because they experience unique stressors such as prejudice and discrimination.
 Internalized homophobia or heterosexism, as well as other structural and social barriers, can exacerbate these challenges and risks within the LGBTQIA+ community.